-In light of the preliminary assessment, the case was referred to the Historical Enquiry Team (HET).
-On 28 April 2006, a Senior Investigating Officer reported on the further review; a number of potential lines of enquiry were identified and recommendations made, including that the HET should extensively interview Weir.
+In light of the preliminary assessment, the case was referred to the Historical Enquiry Team ("HET").
+On 28 April 2006, a Senior Investigating Officer reported on the further review; a number of potential lines of inquiry were identified and recommendations made, including that the HET should extensively interview Weir.
 This recommendation was approved.
-The HET director of Investigations, Detective Chief Superintendent James of the London Metropolitan Police Force, took over personal supervision the investigation which has progressed through the first three of five stages of the HET process (collection of all relevant material; assessment of the investigations to date; review of evidence, with intelligence and open and non-police sources together with a meeting with the families of the victims of the attack).
+The HET director of Investigations, Detective Chief Superintendent James of the London Metropolitan Police Force, took over personal supervision of the investigation which has progressed through the first three of five stages of the HET process (collection of all relevant material; assessment of the investigations to date; review of evidence, with intelligence and open and non-police sources, together with a meeting with the families of the victims of the attack).
 As a number of investigative opportunities have been identified and are to be followed up, the case will continue to be processed by HET, which have been put in touch with Weir by the Centre.
-The Government submitted that if any evidence of police involvement in the murders was found, the Office of the Police Ombudsman for Northern Ireland would then become involved.
+The Government submitted that if any evidence of police involvement in the murders is found, the Office of the Police Ombudsman for Northern Ireland would become involved.

 There has been contact between the police and family members, their solicitors or the Centre.
-In particular, there were meetings in September 2002 with Detective Chief Inspector Paterson, and a meeting with the Chief Constable in June and August 2004; members of HET met with families or their representatives on 29 March and 31 May 2006; and there has also been extensive correspondence with the families or their representatives.
+In particular, there were meetings on 21 January 2000 with Chief Superintendent McCann; on 19 December 2001 with Detective Inspector Aiken and in November 2002 with Detective Inspector Williamson; and in June and August 2004 with the Chief Constable; members of HET met with families or their representatives on 5 April and 3 May 2006; and there has also been extensive correspondence with the families or their representatives.

-The Government stated that the HET would continue to process the case and follow up opportunities.
+The Government stated that the case was now at the investigation stage and the HET would continue to process the case and follow up opportunities.